Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 The AI Engine-ML kernels are mainly used to perform matrix multiplication due to their high INT8 MAC performance.

-Most of the data processing function is handled in the PL kernel, `lenet_kernel`, which comes pre-compiled and contains the following modules.
+The PL kernel, `lenet_kernel` is pre-compiled.
+It handles most of the data processing functions, and contains the following modules.

 **Input Rearrange (IPR)**